OLFACTORY ART

 To bring a new perspective, the second scent expresses expansion.
 With the use of fresher notes, we’re guided towards a future away from fantasy, inspiring new possibilities, and honours forgotten histories.
 By challenging the olfactory codes of ‘oriental’ scent, Dana allows for a narrative closer to reality and away from colonial fantasy to prevail.

 Materials: Essential oils & Aroma molecules in Argan oil.
-Embedded in cotton within carved wooden boxes.
+Embedded in cotton within specially carved walnut wood boxes.

 Denver, CO, United States